✅ Salary Outlook: Post-MBA salaries in India range ₹20–35 LPA for Tier-1 MBA grads in 2025

 How to Make Your Profile Stronger for an MBA?

-Building a strong profile for MBA admissions is essential to stand out in a competitive applicant pool.
-Here are some key strategies to enhance your profile and make a lasting impression on admissions committees.
+Building a strong profile for MBA admissions is crucial to stand out in a competitive crowd.
+Wondering how to build profile for MBA?
+Here are some simple strategies to help you get started:

 1. Work Experience